chef-boneyard/chef-rfc/platform-support-policy.md

 A Chef Client supported platform means:

-* Omnitruck won't fail or go into Yolo mode when confronted with the platform
+* Omnitruck won't fail when confronted with the platform and version
 * The most important core resources (package, service, template) work out of the box
 * Ohai attributes for ```platform```, ```platform_family```, ```platform_version``` and ```kernel.machine``` are correct